Use Lymwave with GitHub Copilot through MCP

 Connect Copilot to Lymwave MCP

-Add the Lymwave MCP server to your Copilot-compatible development environment once the tools are enabled for your account or development setup.
+Add the Lymwave MCP server to your Copilot-compatible development environment using a workspace bearer token.

 Ask for content work in your IDE